FredrickMMartin/SQL_Project/README.md

 # SQL_Project
 #### Creating and querying a database from store data.

-This was a project that I completed under supervision from my mentor.
+This was a project that I completed under supervision from my mentor and is uploaded to evidence my competency in the skills that were worked on.

 The overall goals of the project were to:

 1. design an appropriate structure for a relational databse to store a given company's sales data
 2. set up said relational database using MySQL
 3. query the databse to provide informative answers to requested questions